ExpressionEngine/ExpressionEngine-User-Guide/source/cp/channel/tab-settings.rst

 ~~~~~~~~~~~~~~

 You can specify which field from your entries to use in search result
 excerpts.
-The list is dynamically populated depending on which :doc:`Field
-Group <fields/groups/index>` the channel is assigned to use and which
-fields are defined for that group.
-Only fields that have been set as
-"searchable" will be included.
+The list is dynamically populated depending on which :doc:`Fields <fields/index>` the channel is assigned to use.
+Only fields that have been set as "searchable" will be included.

 HTML formatting
 ~~~~~~~~~~~~~~~